fahim-tazz/shop247/README.md

 ### Assignment 1: Static HTML Page

 This portion of the assignment contains a simple static HTML page.
-It uses only HTML and CSS, with no JavaScript interactivity.
+It uses only HTML and CSS, with limited screen size responsivess and JavaScript interactivity.

 - Navigate to the `kanban` folder
 - Open the `index.html` file in your browser to view the static page.